-Stress Incontinence Treatment in Peoria, IL
+Stress Incontinence Treatment in Central Illinois

 Stress urinary incontinence can be inconvenient and oftentimes embarrassing, but there are many surgical and nonsurgical treatment options to treat your condition.
 If you are experiencing symptoms of stress urinary incontinence, contact board-certified urologist Dr. Joseph Banno to discuss the severity of your condition and the treatment option best for you and your lifestlye.
 To schedule your stress incontinence treatment at our urology clinic in Peoria, IL, please call 309-692-9898 or request an appointment online.
+Midwest Urological Group is conveniently located for patients in Central Illinois including Bloomington, Moline, Decatur, Springfield, Champaign and Davenport, IL

 Treatment Options for Stress Urinary Incontinence